Othniel Charles Marsh

 Othniel Charles Marsh (October 29, 1831 – March 18, 1899) was an American professor of paleontology.
 A prolific fossil collector, Marsh was one of the preeminent paleontologists of the nineteenth century.
-Among his legacies are the discovery or description of dozens of new species—including Stegosaurus and Triceratops—and theories on the origins of birds.
+Among his legacies are the discovery or description of dozens of new dinosaurs—including Stegosaurus and Triceratops—and theories on the origins of birds.
 He spent his academic career at Yale College and was president of the National Academy of Sciences.

 Born into a modest family, Marsh was able to afford higher education thanks to the generosity of his wealthy uncle George Peabody.
 After graduating from Yale College in 1860 he traveled the world, studying anatomy, mineralogy and geology.
 He obtained a teaching position at Yale upon his return.
 From the 1870s to 1890s, he competed with rival paleontologist Edward Drinker Cope in a period of frenzied Western American expeditions known as the Bone Wars.
 Marsh's greatest legacy is the collection of Mesozoic reptiles, Cretaceous birds, and Mesozoic and Tertiary mammals that now constitute the backbone of the collections of Yale's Peabody Museum of Natural History and the Smithsonian Institution.
 Marsh has been called "both a superb paleontologist and the greatest proponent of Darwinism in nineteenth-century America."

 Biography

 Early life and family

-Othniel Charles Marsh (Note: Marsh would not go by his given name outside of childhood, with Othniel omitted from his passport entirely, and preferred "O.C.") was born on October 29, 1831, near Lockport, New York.
+Othniel Charles Marsh (Note: Marsh did not go by his given name after childhood, with Othniel omitted from his passport entirely, and preferred "O. C.") was born on October 29, 1831, near Lockport, New York.
 He was the third of four children born to Mary Gaines Peabody (1807–1834) and Caleb Marsh (1800–1865).
 The Marsh (nee Marshe) family and Peabody families immigrated to America from England in the 1630s.
 Mary died shortly after the birth of her fourth child in 1834.
 Caleb remarried in 1836 and Othniel moved with the family to Bradford, Massachusetts.
 Soon after, Caleb's business fortunes soured, and Othniel's early years were marked by financial struggles.

 Caleb purchased a farm in Lockport when Marsh was twelve.
 As the eldest son, Othniel was expected to assist his father on the farm, and the two had a contentious relationship.
 Othniel much preferred excursions in the woods to his chores.
-Among his childhood influences was Ezekiel Jewett, a former military officer and amateur scientist who influenced Othniel's interest in the sciences.
+Among his childhood influences was Ezekiel Jewett, a former military officer and amateur scientist who fostered Othniel's interest in the sciences.
 Jewett had been drawn to the area by the fossils unearthed by the enlargement of the Erie Canal, and the two would hunt and prospect for specimens together.